VighneshMBhat/Weather-Analytics/README.md

 ### Common Issues

 1. **"City not found" error**
-   - Ensure OpenWeatherMap API key is valid
+   - Ensure Open-Meteo API is accessible (check network connection)
-   - Check if you have One Call API 3.0 enabled
+   - Try searching with a different city name format

 2. **Favorites not syncing**
    - Verify Supabase credentials are correct